Specification Management Software Built for Complex Design Projects

 What Is Specification Management Software?

 Specification management software is a structured system for controlling how product selections, finishes, and FF&E are defined, tracked, revised, approved, and documented across a design project.
-Unlike spreadsheets, it is built to manage evolving, multi-phase, finish-heavy environments.
+Unlike spreadsheets, it is built to manage evolving, multi-phase, finish-heavy environments where the same product decision touches multiple documents, multiple stakeholders, and multiple phases simultaneously.

 What Does Specification Management Software Centralize?